 The following best practices have been designed to outline the expected business processes for employees and students who are permitted to drive a leased vehicle for Queen’s University business only.
 No personal use of a leased vehicle is permitted at any time.

-When entering into a lease agreement, please contact Catherine Hagerman of the Insurance Unit of Human Resources at (613) 533-6000, ext.
-74322 or firstname.lastname@example.org to arrange to add the leased vehicle to the University’s insurance program.
+When entering into a lease agreement, please contact Catherine Hagerman, Insurance/Risk Management in the office of the Vice Principal (Finance and Administration) at (613) 533-6000 Ext: 74322 or email@example.com to arrange to add the leased vehicle to the University’s insurance program.

 Please note that all drivers of both Queen’s owned and leased vehicles are required to carry a valid Class G Ontario driver’s licence or equivalent if they are from out of province or out of country.
 Drivers listed on the spreadsheet submitted by the department to the Insurance Office will automatically be included on the list of approved drivers of rented vehicles for University business.

 Queen’s insurer requires that all new and existing drivers are on file with them including, the License Validity Checks to be performed both as they are initially added as a driver and annually for each listed driver.
 See the Ministry of Transportation website for access.
 Note that Queen’s insurer may deny coverage in the event of non-compliance.

 Please indicate the Validity Check Abstract Number on the spreadsheet corresponding to each listed driver and forward a copy of the License Validity Check to Catherine Hagerman at firstname.lastname@example.org.

 For employees with a driver’s license out of province or out of country, please arrange to get a photocopy of the driver’s license and have the driver sign and date it attesting that to the best of their knowledge, they have no current violations that would preventing them from driving your fleet vehicle or a rented vehicles on behalf of Queen’s, and keep this on file at your office.